djl218/java-coding-challenge/README.md

 *  The Application must accept input from at most 5 concurrent clients on TCP/IP port 4000.

-*  Input lines presented to the Application via its socket must either be composed of exactly nine decimal digits (e.g.: 314159265 or 007007009) immediately followed by a server-native newline sequence; or a termination sequence as detailed in #9, below.
+*  Input lines presented to the Application via its socket must either be composed of exactly nine decimal digits (e.g.: 314159265 or 007007009) immediately followed by a server-native newline sequence; or a termination sequence.

 *  Numbers presented to the Application must include leading zeros as necessary to ensure they are each 9 decimal digits.